By: Matthew Solan, Executive Editor, Harvard Men's Health Watch

 - Take fiber supplements.
 These draw water into your stool and make it easier to pass, helping to reduce hemorrhoid bleeding and inflammation.
 A psyllium husk fiber supplement, like Metamucil or a generic version, is a good choice.
 If psyllium causes gas or bloating, try a supplement with wheat dextrin (Benefiber) or methylcellulose (Citrucel).

 - Ease discomfort.
 Apply over-the-counter products that shrink the inflamed tissue and relieve itching.
-Try pads infused with witch hazel (Tucks), or soothing creams that contain lidocaine, hydrocortisone, or phenylephrine (Preparation H).
+Try pads infused with witch hazel (Tucks), or soothing creams that contain lidocaine or hydrocortisone.

 You can also take steps to prevent flare-ups.